rtlabs-com/p-net/doc/prepare_raspberrypi.rst

 You might also want to disable the splash screen and to expand the file system, by using the ``raspi-config`` utility.

-.. note:: If you are following the tutorial and are setting up the IO-device,
+.. note:: If you are following the "Running the sample application on a Raspberry Pi" tutorial and are setting up the IO-device,
           you should head back now.
-See :ref:`tutorial`.
+See :ref:`running-sample-app`.

 Installation using a Windows laptop
 -----------------------------------